tcif-lab/tech-mining-bert-deepseek/README.md

 ## 🧠 Overview

 Humanoid robotics is rapidly advancing, driven by the convergence of multimodal AI, advanced mechatronics, and human-robot interaction technologies.
-This project proposes a hybrid technology mining framework to compare and analyze innovation trajectories across **closed-source (patents)** and **open-source (GitHub)** ecosystems.
+This project proposes a hybrid technology mining framework to compare and analyze innovation trajectories across **closed-source (patents)** and **open-source (GitHub+Hugging Face)** ecosystems.

 We employ:
 - **BERTopic** for topic extraction from patent abstracts and GitHub+Huging Face README files.